Rigidity of J-rotational rational maps and critical quasicircle maps: Rigidity of J-rotational rational maps

-Our goal in this section is to prove Theorem \ref{thm:NILF-main}.
+\begin{lemma} Every point in $\mathbf{S}$ is eventually mapped to either a periodic point in $\mathbf{S}$ or a rotation curve in $\PJ$.
+Every periodic point in $\mathbf{S}$ is either parabolic or repelling in nature. \end{lemma}

+\begin{proof} The first assertion follows from J-rotationality after passing to a higher iterate.
+Consider a periodic point $s$ in $\mathbf{S}$.
+Since $s$ is contained in the Julia set, $s$ is either repelling or parabolic or Cremer (irrationally indifferent).
+Suppose for a contradiction that $s$ is Cremer.
+A theorem of Ma\~ne \cite{Ma93} asserts that $s$ is contained in the omega limit set $\omega(c)$ of a critical point $c$ that is recurrent, that is, $c \in \omega(c)$.
+The critical point $c$ has to be in $J(f)$, hence it is also in $\mathbf{S}$.
+By recurrence, $c$ has an infinite forward orbit, but this contradicts the finiteness of $\mathbf{S}$. \end{proof}

 Note that for all $n \geq 1$, $J(f^n) = J(f)$ and any invariant line field of $f$ on $J(f)$ is an invariant line field of $f^n$ on $J(f^n)$.
-As such, by replacing $f$ with a higher iterate, let us assume without loss of generality that $f(X_j) = X_j$ for all $j$, and $f(x) = x$ for every periodic point $x \in P(f)$.
+As such, by replacing $f$ with a higher iterate, we will assume from now on that every periodic point in the postcritical set $P(f)$ is a fixed point and every component of $\PJ$ is fixed by $f$.

 \begin{remark} We do not assume that the Fatou set $F(f)$ is non-empty.
 Indeed, it is possible that $F(f)$ is empty and $P(f)$ consists of a single trivial Herman curve.
 Here is one way to construct such an example.
 Pick a real rational map $g$ such that all of its critical points in $\RS$ lie along $\hat{\R} :=\R \cup \{\infty\}$ and that $g$ restricts to an orientation-preserving self homeomorphism of $\hat{\R}$.
 (For example, $g(z)=z^d$ for any odd $d\geq 3$.)
 Pick any M\"obius transformation $\psi$ sending $\hat{\R}$ onto the unit circle $\T$.
 By standard monotonicity considerations, for any irrational $\theta \in (0,1)$, there is a unique $\alpha \in [0,1)$ such that the rational map $f(z) := e^{2\pi i \alpha} \psi \circ g \circ \psi^{-1}(z)$ restricts to an analytic multicritical circle map with rotation number $\theta$.
 Since all critical points lie on $\T$, $f$ has no attracting basins.
 The rotation curve $\T$ must be a Herman curve because every critical point in $\T$ is both an inner and outer critical point.
 This also rules out the existence of rotation domains.
 Therefore, the Fatou set of $f$ is empty. \end{remark}